christianlucaesposito/AquariumSim/README.md

 so I thought to combine both and make this application.

 ## User Stories
-NOTE: The passtime button is to for demo!
+NOTE: The passtime button is for demo!
 It allows passage of time to go faster :)

 Things I want to be able to do as a **user**:
 - As a user, I want to be able to add new fish to my aquarium